sriyanm/coshii/README.Docker.md

 ### Building and running your application

+TODO: Add firebase emulator container.

-Create an `.env.local` file with any required vars:
+Create an `.env.local` file with any required vars (see `.env.example`):

 ```dotenv
 # Password only for testing locally